remix-run/remix-website/data/posts/remixing-shopify-workshops.md

 Step 2 instructions...
 ```

-For our advanced use case, [MDX Bundler](https://github.com/kentcdodds/mdx-bundler) was a perfect tool to help us format our page.
-MDX bundler works in six steps:
+For our advanced use case, [`mdx-bundler`](https://github.com/kentcdodds/mdx-bundler) was a perfect tool to help us format our page. `mdx-bundler` works in six steps:

 1. Read the Markdown source and build a Markdown abstract syntax tree (mdast)
-1. Transform the mdast using “Remark” Markdown plugins
+2. Transform the mdast using “[`remark`](https://github.com/remarkjs/remark)” Markdown plugins
-1. Convert the mdast to an HTML abstract syntax tree (hast)
+3. Convert the mdast to an HTML abstract syntax tree (hast)
-1. Transform the hast using “Rehype” HTML plugins
+4. Transform the hast using “[`rehype`](https://github.com/rehypejs/rehype)” HTML plugins
-1. Convert the hast to an Ecmascript abstract syntax tree (east)
+5. Convert the hast to an [ECMAScript](https://www.ecma-international.org/technical-committees/tc39) abstract syntax tree (east)
-1. Return JavaScript that allows you to control how your markup is rendered in a React component
+6. Return JavaScript that allows you to control how your markup is rendered in a React component

-We knew we’d want to do a lot of experimenting with this process, and Remix and MDX Bundler made it easy to set up a rapid feedback loop for prototyping.
+We knew we’d want to do a lot of experimenting with this process, and Remix and `mdx-bundler` made it easy to set up a rapid feedback loop for prototyping.
 We set up a simple function to configure our plugins and used Remix loaders to help us test our results as we worked.
 Our simplified code to generate our React component is:

 ```js
 export default async function getMdxContent(contentPath: string) {